1. Home

 If you have a home with a flat roof, you likely have less space for solar panels than a home with a pitched roof that has more surface area for installing more solar panels at the optimum angle.

-If your roof doesn't have enough space for the solar panels you’d need to reach your desired solar offset, you may need to pursue other options like solar batteries in hopes of storing your excess power generation.
+If your roof doesn't have enough space for the solar panels you’d need to reach your desired solar offset, you may need to pursue other options like solar batteries for storing your excess power generation.

 See how much you can save by going solar with Palmetto